DimeOne/docker-openxpki/README.md

 Initiate the database with the mysql schema provided by openxpki.

-## create_config
+## create_certs

-Create configuration certificates from sampleconfig.sh or createconfig.sh
+Create certificates from sampleconfig.sh or customconfig.sh

 ## wait_for_db